-In some cases, nursing homes wil try to cover up their wrongdoings and contact local authorities to let them know they do not need to conduct an investigation.
+In some cases, nursing homes will try to cover up their wrongdoings and contact local authorities to let them know they do not need to conduct an investigation.
 Even more alarming is the fact that three quarters of the abuse is carried out by caregivers.

-How Emotional, Physical and Financial Abuse Can Happen in Nursing Homes
+How Emotional, Physical, and Financial Abuse Can Happen in Nursing Homes

 When senior relatives reach an age where they are no longer able to take care of themselves, closest family members may consider placing him or her into a nursing home facility.
 Caregivers at such organizations can provide constant care, especially for elderly persons who cannot do everyday things without assistance.
 Sadly, family members may put an aging relative into a nursing home in good faith, only to realize the environment is not up to standards.
 Not only may family members feel mislead, but probably concerned too whether more is happening behind the scenes.
 Nursing home residents may experience emotional, physical and/or financial abuse during their stay.

 Caregivers may easily become frustrated by residents who are not cooperative.
-A caregiver that is not fully trained or has a poor moral compass, may emotionally abuse a senior resident.
+A caregiver that is not fully trained or has a poor moral compass may emotionally abuse a senior resident.
 Often, the caregiver is doing so as a way to control the resident while instilling fear so he or she is less likely to speak up.
 Emotional abuse can include intimidation, mean remarks, yelling, talking down to, or threatening the resident in some way.

 Unexplained marks, bruises, broken bones, cuts and other physical wounds may be a red flag that your loved one is experiencing physical abuse in the nursing home.
 Caregivers are to document anything they observe related to the patient.
 A physical wound that is obvious but has yet to be written down or treated by staff, is a cause for concern.
 Bedsores are not normal, and can be a sign that staff is neglectful due to not repositioning him or her enough.
 Bedsores are very serious, and can lead to infection or even a life-threatening situation for the elderly resident.

-Senior residents that are suffering from dementia, alzheimer’s or other cognitive ailments, may be taken advantage of by caregivers.
+Senior residents that are suffering from dementia, alzheimer’s, or other cognitive ailments, may be taken advantage of by caregivers.
 These residents may have trouble remembering important details, including when it comes to their finances.
 Caregivers may somehow get access to your loved one’s bank accounts and either transfer funds or buy tangible items.
-A nursing home abuse lawyer in Trenton, NJ at Davis & Brusca LLP is likely to recommend that you keep a strict eye on your loved one’s bank account usage.
+A nursing home abuse lawyer in Trenton, NJ at Davis & Brusca, LLC is likely to recommend that you keep a strict eye on your loved one’s bank account usage.
 If you see subscriptions, purchases he or she could not have made in-person, or peculiar withdrawals, it may be time to prepare for a lawsuit.